Characters and transfer maps via categorified traces

 While the character $\chi_f$ encodes $(\infty,1)$-categorical traces, the above description in terms of categorified traces allows us to study it using the calculus of $(\infty,2)$-categorical traces.
-In particular, it allows us to study the interaction of traces with colimits via a generalized induced character formula.
-Let $V\colon A \to \cC$ be a pointwise dualizable local system with character $\chi_V \colon LA \to \End(\one)$.
-Given a \emph{$\cC$-adjointable} map of spaces $g\colon A \to B$, in the sense of \Cref{def:CAdjointability}, the left Kan extension $g_!V\colon B \to \cC$ of $V$ is again pointwise dualizable (\Cref{prop:ColimIsDbl}), and hence admits a character $\chi_{g_!V}\colon LB \to \End(\one)$.
-We show that the induced character $\chi_{g_!V}$ can be expressed in terms of the character $\chi_V$ as follows.
-By definition of $\cC$-adjointability, the restriction functor $g^*\colon \cC^B \to \cC^A$ is a left adjoint in $\Mod_{\cC}$, and hence gives rise to a \emph{free loop transfer} of the form
+In particular, it allows us to study the interaction of traces with colimits via a generalized induced character formula, as we will now explain.